 The C-6 General Business zoning classification is inappropriate for the East Northport Hamlet Center.
 A new hamlet center zoning classification should be applied to this district.
 This zoning should have build-to and minimum height requirements and allow for residential units on building upper floors.
 Stricter sign and aesthetic controls should also be included.
 Parking requirements should be lowered and shared parking should be allowed.

-Given the increasing scarcity of industrial land uses in the Town of Huntington, the industrial zoning along the LIRR right-of-way should be maintained.
+dustrial zoning along the LIRR right-of-way should be maintained.
 Several non-conforming residential uses already exist in the industrial zones, so it is important to strengthen landscaping and buffer requirements between industrial and residential uses.